What Should You Do With a 4.0+ Radon Result in Skamania County, WA?

 Safe Range

 Your reading is within the safe range.
 Both the EPA (4.0) and WHO (2.7) thresholds are not exceeded.
-Mitigation is not needed right now.
-We recommend periodic monitoring with a digital radon detector.
+Most homeowners would monitor and retest rather than install a mitigation system right now.

-Typical mitigation systems reduce radon by 80–99%.
-See your itemized cost estimate below ↓
+Typical mitigation systems reduce radon by 80-99%.
+Compare the local line items below before requesting quotes.

 Basement Factors